-As defined in the document entitled "New Registry and Settlement System", corporate actions refer to the following additions and removals of securities.
+As defined in the chapter entitled "New Registry and Settlement System", corporate actions produce the following additions and removals of securities.

-This scheme represents the flow of information from the time the corporate action takes place until it is entered in Iberclear's Central Register, including actions performed in the process by the Settlement Agents and Iberclear.
+This scheme represents the flow of information from the time the corporate action takes place until it is entered in Iberclear's Central Register, including actions performed in the process by the Settling Entities and Iberclear.